 They included Bangamata Begum Fazilatunnesa Mujib, sons Sheikh Kamal, Sheikh Jamal and Sheikh Russell, daughters-in-law Sultana Kamal and Rosy Jamal, Bangabandhu's brother Sheikh Naser, brother-in-law Abdur Rab Serniabat, nephew and eminent journalist Sheikh Fazlul Huq Moni, his pregnant wife Arzoo Moni and military secretary Colonel Jamil.

-Bangabandhu’s daughters Sheikh Hasina and Sheikh Rehana escaped the assassination as they were in Germany.
+Bangabandhu's two daughters -- Sheikh Hasina and Sheikh Rehana -- were visiting Germany at the time.

-This year, the nation will observe National Mourning Day and the 44th anniversary of martyrdom of Bangabandhu.
+This year, the nation will observe the National Mourning Day and the 45th anniversary of martyrdom of Father of the Nation.

-At dawn on August 15, the national flag and party flag will be kept at half-mast while black flag will be hoisted at Bangabandhu Bhaban in the capital and all other offices of the party across the country.
+At dawn on August 15, the national flag and party flag will be kept at half-mast and black flag will be hoisted at the Bangabandhu Bhaban, Awami League (AL) headquarters in the capital and all other offices of the party across the country.